Navigation

 1. Gender and Behavioural Biases in Team Decision Making: Evidence from a Monetary Policy Experiment (with Colin Green, Jacopo Magnani, and Yabin Wang)

-Presented at COPE 2025; the 17th Nordic Conference in Behavioral and Experimental Economics
+Presented at SES 2026; COPE 2025; the 17th Nordic Conference in Behavioral and Experimental Economics

 Abstract: We study how gender and behavioral biases shape group decision-making in a monetary policy context through a laboratory experiment.
 In the in-lab experiment, participants set interest rates under varying economic conditions to stabilize inflation and unemployment.
 We use a minimal committee structure where subjects are randomized into pairs where one is assigned as a chair and the other as an advisor.
-Our focus is on how committees, and specifically their gender composition, influences decision making.
-We demonstrate that committees outperform individuals, but that this is conditional on gender composition of committees.
-Male-Chair / female advisor committees significantly underperform.
-Subsequent analysis shows that male chairs adjust their decisions less to female advice.
-These results have implications for the performance of monetary policy committees as female membership increases, but where male chairs often still have final decision making powers.
+Our focus is on how committee gender composition influences decision-making.
+We demonstrate that committees outperform individuals, but that this gain is conditional on gender composition.
+Male-chair–female-advisor committees significantly underperform.
+Through a sequential decomposition of adjustment behavior, we show that while female advisors in these pairs move significantly toward the optimal rate, male chairs are less responsive to their advice.
+These results have implications for the performance of monetary policy committees as female membership increases, while male chairs often retain final decision-making powers.

 Teaching